 \textbf{Stage 3: Precise refinement and semantic fusion.} For different types of redundant information, the algorithm applies differentiated strategies: entirely duplicated content is removed directly; semantically similar but differently phrased content is merged into a unified and concise expression; and partially relevant content containing useful insights (e.g., effective feedback mixed with casual conversation) is semantically distilled, preserving core meaning while removing irrelevant segments.
 This ensures the semantic completeness of the processed memory.

-In the algorithm, the LLM plays the critical role of a ``semantic arbiter,'' leveraging its deep understanding of deep language semantics to avoid the shortcomings of traditional compression methods that rely on mechanical truncation.
-For example, in a multi-turn dialogue scenario, a user may ask the same question---``What is the after-sales service period for this product?''---three times.
+In the algorithm, the LLM plays the critical role as a ``semantic arbiter,'' leveraging its contextual and compositional understanding to overcome the limitations of traditional compression methods based on mechanical truncation.
+Rather than removing content solely according to temporal order or length thresholds, the model evaluates semantic equivalence, informational novelty, and contextual relevance.
+For example, in a multi-turn dialogue scenario, a user may repeatedly ask---``What is the after-sales service period for this product?''across three separate turns.
 The system consistently responds with ``7-day no-reason return and exchange, plus 1-year free warranty,'' and the user confirms each time with utterances such as ``Okay, I understand.''

-Through semantic analysis, the LLM accurately identifies that all three responses convey the same information and that the user's confirmation statements introduce no new content.
-Therefore, the algorithm merges the three responses into a single core record while discarding all confirmation utterances.
-At the same time, by examining subsequent dialogue and confirming that this after-sales information has not been updated, the algorithm preserves it as a key memory entry in the memory store, following the processing pipeline illustrated in Figure~4-1.
+Through semantic analysis, the LLM accurately identifies that the three system responses convey identical information and that the user's confirmation statements introduce no additional information.
+Therefore, the algorithm merges the repeated responses into a single core record while discarding all confirmation utterances.
+At the same time, by examining subsequent dialogue and verifying that this after-sales policy remains unchanged, the algorithm preserves this information as a stable key memory entry in the memory store, following the processing pipeline illustrated in Figure~4-1.

-This processing approach not only removes redundant content but also ensures the complete preservation of essential information, resulting in a substantial increase in the effective information density of the memory store.
+This processing approach not only eliminates redundant content but also ensures the faithful preservation of essential information, substantially increasing the effective information density of the memory repository.